No Courses are Currently Scheduled.

 Please contact us

 Looking to enrol in HSR Training?
 Easy HR Training offers SafeWork NSW approved HSR Training.

 The role of the Health and Safety Representative (HSR) is primarily to liaise with other staff to identify health and safety issues and convey these to management.
 HSRs are elected by fellow staff to represent the views of the staff group.
 Health and safety representatives (HSRs) need relevant knowledge and skills to allow them to exercise their powers to promote and ensure the health and safety of members of their work-groups.
-As a HSR, you can make an invaluable contribution to create a safer workplace for you and your fellow workers including management.
-At the same time, you help the business become more legally compliant with the safety laws.
+As a HSR, you can make an invaluable contribution to create a safer workplace for you and your fellow workers.
+While doing this, you also help the business become more compliant with the NSW WHS laws.

 Good safety is good for business.
 It will drive down costly incidents and improve morale resulting in better quality and efficiency.
 As a Health and Safety Representative (HSR) - you can have a solid input into achieving these results.
 Health and Safety Representative Training will give HSRs and Deputy HSRs the skills and knowledge required under the new Work Health and Safety (WHS) Act 2011.

-This NSW HSR course meets the requirements for elected HSRs and deputy HSRs under the NSW Work Health and Safety (WHS) Act.
+This NSW HSR course meets the HSR Training requirements for elected HSRs and deputy HSRs under the NSW Work Health and Safety (WHS) Act.

 This HSR training course should be attended by elected HSRs who have requested approved training under the WHS Act to assist them in performing their role and using their powers under the WHS Act.

 Participants will gain an understanding of their role and powers and attain the necessary skills to meet the requirements of the WHS Act for elected Health and Safety Representatives.